yaxley-peaks/blog/src/rootless_root/index.md

 ## Master Foo and the MCSE

 Once, a famous Windows system administrator came to Master Foo and asked him for
-instruction: “I have heard that you are a powerful Unix wizard.
-Let us trade secrets, that we may both gain thereby.”
+instruction: &ldquo;I have heard that you are a powerful Unix wizard.
+Let us trade secrets, that we may both gain thereby.&rdquo;

-Master Foo said: “It is good that you seek wisdom.
-But in the Way of Unix, there are no secrets.”
+Master Foo said: &ldquo;It is good that you seek wisdom.
+But in the Way of Unix, there are no secrets.&rdquo;

-The administrator looked puzzled at this.
-“But it is said that you are a great Unix guru who knows all the innermost mysteries.
+The administrator looked puzzled at this. &ldquo;But it is said that you are a great Unix guru who knows all the innermost mysteries.
 As do I in Windows; I am an MCSE, and I have many other certifications of knowledge not common in the world.
 I know even the most obscure registry entries by heart.
 I can tell you everything about the Windows API, yes, even secrets those of Redmond have half-forgotten.
-What is the arcane lore that gives you your power?”
+What is the arcane lore that gives you your power?&rdquo;

-Master Foo said: “I have none.
-Nothing is hidden, nothing is revealed.”
+Master Foo said: &ldquo;I have none.
+Nothing is hidden, nothing is revealed.&rdquo;

-Growing angry, the administrator said “Very well, if you hold no secrets, then tell me: what do I have to know to become as powerful in the Unix way as you?”
+Growing angry, the administrator said &ldquo;Very well, if you hold no secrets, then tell me: what do I have to know to become as powerful in the Unix way as you?&rdquo;

-Master Foo said: “A man who mistakes secrets for knowledge is like a man who, seeking light, hugs a candle so closely that he smothers it and burns his hand.”
+Master Foo said: &ldquo;A man who mistakes secrets for knowledge is like a man who, seeking light, hugs a candle so closely that he smothers it and burns his hand.&rdquo;

 Upon hearing this, the administrator was enlightened.